Transoral Laser Surgery

-The Head and Neck surgical team includes Meal Topham, MD, John A. Ridge, MD, and Miriam M. Lango, MD.
+The Head and Neck surgical team includes Neal Topham, MD, John A. Ridge, MD, and Miriam M. Lango, MD.

-Transoral laser surgery is not for every patient, or for every cancer.
-Fox Chase head and neck surgeons John A. Ridge, MD, PhD, FACS, and Miriam N. Lango, MD, FACS will recommend the approach they believe best for you.
-Important factors such as the size and location of the tumor help them determine the best course of treatment.
-Dr. Lango and Dr. Ridge not only have the expertise in performing a variety of traditional and minimally invasive surgical techniques, but they have the knowledge to choose the most effective technique for each patient.
+Transoral robotic surgery (TORS) and transoral laser microsurgery (TLM) is not for every patient, or for every cancer.
+Fox Chase head and neck surgeons Miriam N. Lango, MD, FACS, Jeffrey Liu, MD and John A. Ridge, MD, PhD, FACS will recommend the approach they believe best for you.
+Important factors such as the size and location of the tumor, and the presence of cancerous lymph nodes help them determine the best course of treatment.
+These surgeons not only have the expertise in performing a variety of traditional and minimally invasive surgical techniques, but they have the knowledge to choose the most effective technique for each patient.

-During transoral laser surgery, the surgeon places a lighted viewing tube into the patient's mouth, giving her access to the cancer from inside the body.
+During transoral surgery, the surgeon places a lighted viewing instrument into the patient's mouth, giving her access to the cancer from inside the body.
 No external incision is needed, minimizing the impact of the procedure on the patient.
-By aiming a carbon dioxide laser at the cancer, the surgeon can break the tumor into small pieces for removal.

 Because there is little bleeding, the surgeons have a clear field of vision during the procedure.
 The tumor can be completely removed without affecting critical nerves and blood vessels.
 Patients generally experience less swelling and scarring and a lower risk of infection than is typical with conventional surgery.